greggman/pico-8-post-processing/README.md

 ```

 Filters are based on the same uniforms as [Shadertoy](https://shadertoy.com).
 In particular you're
-expect to write a GLSL shader function like this
+expected to write a GLSL shader function like this

 ```glsl
 void mainImage( out vec4 fragColor, in vec2 fragCoord )